Diesel Emissions Reduction Act: Interaction with other laws

 DERA clearly stipulates that any provisions made does not supersede any authority of the Clean Air Act (42 U.S.C.
 7401–7626) on or before DERA's effective date.

 Legislative history

 The Diesel Emissions Reduction Act of 2010 was first introduced as the 5809 bill seen by the 111th House of Representatives.
 It was introduced in the House of Representatives on January 21, 2010.
 It passed the House on September 22, 2010, and then moved on to the Senate.
 However, the Senate already had a bill in progress that did basically the same thing that H.R.
 5809 did.
 That bill was the Voinovich-Carper Diesel Emissions Reduction Act of 2010, which was the 3973 bill heard by the 111th Senate.
-S.3973 was first introduced to the Senate on November 18, 2010, but never made it passed the Senate floor.
+S.3973 was first introduced to the Senate on November 18, 2010, but never made it past the Senate floor.
 Possibly because The Diesel Emissions Reduction Act of 2010 (H.R.
 5809) was already making its way in the Senate.
 Ultimately the DERA that passed and became law was the one that was introduced by the House.